 Saddle and seatpost

 Road saddles are generally narrow and sparsely padded.
 They look very uncomfortable, and do take some getting used to, but are actually better than soft saddles for long rides because they support you where you need it most, and don’t compress nerves and delicate soft tissues.

 Saddles come in a variety of shapes, with no single design working for everyone.
 Some models are available in multiple widths to suit a range of sit bone widths.
 If you’re not sure where to start, check out our in-depth guide on how to choose the right bike saddle for you.

-Road bikes use either rim brakes (dual-pivot calipers) that clamp the wheel rims themselves, or disc brakes that grab disc rotors mounted to the hubs.
+Road bikes use either rim brakes (dual-pivot calipers) that clamp the wheel rims, or disc brakes that grab disc rotors mounted to the hubs.